Anti-War Movement, Articles, Howard Zinn

 The Revolution opened possibilities, but it did not complete them.
 It created language that future generations would use against the elites who wrote it.
 “We the People” became a promise that ordinary people would repeatedly force the country to confront.

-Create a cinematic 16:9 full-color historical image showing the contradiction of the American Revolution.
+The historical image shows the contradiction of the American Revolution.
 In the foreground, wealthy colonial leaders gather around founding documents in a formal room.
 Outside the open doorway or window, show poor farmers, women, enslaved Africans, Native people, unpaid soldiers, and debtors looking in, aware that the promise of freedom has not yet reached them.
-The mood should be thoughtful, morally complex, and historically grounded.
-Use luminous cinematic realism, crisp faces, period clothing, soft natural colors, cream, blue, ivory, muted gold, and earth tones, emotional depth, elegant composition, landscape 16:9.
-Avoid text, captions, logos, cartoon style, caricature, gore, or excessive darkness.
+The mood is thoughtful, morally complex, and historically grounded.

 SLAVERY, ABOLITION, AND THE CIVIL WAR